MiladQolami/Orient_Disc_Crowding/README.md

-# Orientation discrimination task under crwoding condition and interocular suppression
+# Information pass through interocular suppression and affects object recognition

-This repository was cteated publish the code used in **title of the article**
+This repository contians MATLAB codes for two tasks used in  **title of the article**

+The first task is **Binocular combinatin** in which ....

+The second task is **Orientation discrimination**

+b

 For codes, results, & figures, see **referece to article**